 - If changed correctly.
 Press [Yes], if you did not load the filament [Filament not load] or if the color is not clear [Color not clear].

 - Check if the sensor is positioned correctly and connectors are properly seated.

-- Make sure that there is no Dust on the sensor or there are not extreme light conditions.
+- Make sure that there is no dust on the sensor or extreme light conditions.

 Skipped steps and layer detection

 How to test the "crash" detection

 - Make sure that your printer is running in the normal mode.
 You can check that in LCD - Settings - Mode [Normal/ Stealth] and that the crash detection is enabled in LCD - Settings - Crash det. [on/off]